lindseygreenhill/Gov1347/reflection.md

 ### Some statistics

 Overall given the data above, my model had a RMSE of **6.7**.
 It performed slightly better in battleground states (AZ, GE, OH, FL, NH, NV, MI, PA, MN, WI, NC, IA, TX) than non battleground states.
+For reference, the RMSE of Nate Silver's 538 model was

 ![tab](Gov1347-master/figures/reflection_RMSE.png)

+### Where did it go wrong?

+There are a few places where my model could've gone wrong.
+For one, my model relied heavily on **polling data**, and, as with 2016, the polls for 2020 were not particularly accurate.
+Secondly, my model also relied on demographic data, and I

+#### What went wrong in the polls?

+There are a few theories as to what was wrong with the polls.
+ > - Most believe that the education distribution problem from 2016 were corrected for 2020
+ > -